lewsid/git-over-it/README.md

 ### Objective
 1. Climb the tower by jumping between platforms
-2. Battle programming enemies with your sword
+2. Slay programming enemies with your sword
-3. Each defeated enemy commits code to the background
+3. Collect goals to commit code and advance levels
-4. Reach Floor 8 (the summit) to ship your code and win!
+4. Complete all 5 levels to ship your code and win!
+5. Watch out for distractions from your project manager!
-5. Avoid falling off platforms or taking too much damage
+6. Avoid falling off platforms or taking too much damage

 ## 🎨 Game Assets

 The game uses two main visual assets:
 - `octopus-asset.png` - Our heroic developer octopus
-- `blade-asset.png` - The legendary debugging sword
+- `blade-right-asset.png` - The legendary debugging sword

 ## 🏗️ Technical Architecture